Reach for teaching excellence…

 We’re looking for a Teaching, Learning, and Technology Assistant with experience using learning technologies, a successful record working with customers, and excellent organizational, problem-solving, and troubleshooting skills.
 Ideally, the successful candidate would also have teaching experience at the college level, experience with web publishing and media creation, as well as experience with statistics, survey tools, and evidence-based research approaches.

-This position starts at $13.00/hour and offers opportunities to increase compensation through the development of pedagogical skills and technical proficiencies.
+This is a 12-month position with the possibility for additional hours during the summer months.
+The position starts at $13.00/hour and offers opportunities to increase compensation through the development of pedagogical skills and technical proficiencies.

 Who should apply?